Punjab Muslim League: Delhi Muslim proposals and Simon Commission

 The British governor of the Punjab and the UP arranged a very high position for the Unionist party's top brass, their allies and also for their nominees to assume a leading role in all the negotiations for constitutional advance in India at the Round Table Conferences in London in 1930s leading to the Government of India Act – 1935.
 The All India Muslim League had little to say in these negotiations and it was under these circumstances that Mr. Jinnah had to spend a few years in self-exile in London.

 Allahabad address

-On 29 December 1930 Sir Muammad Iqbal delivered his monumental address.
+On 29 December 1930 Sir Muhammad Iqbal delivered his monumental address.
 He said:

 I would like to see Punjab, North-West Frontier Province, Sindh and Balochistan amalgamated into a single state.
 Self government within the British Empire or without the British Empire, the formation of a consolidated North-West Indian Muslim state appears to me to be the final destiny of the Muslims, at least of North-West India.